agyeman-n/cedibets/frontend/README.md

 - Embedded wallet is automatically created for new users
 - No seed phrases or complex wallet management required

-### Insurance Purchase Flow
+### Trading Flow (Prediction Markets)
-1. User views current offer on home page
+1. User browses markets and selects a question
-2. Signs in if not authenticated
+2. Signs in if not authenticated (Privy)
-3. Approves USDC spending (if needed)
+3. Approves USDC (if needed)
-4. Purchases policy with one click
+4. Buys YES/NO outcome tokens
-5. Policy appears in dashboard immediately
+5. Positions appear in portfolio; redeem after resolution

 ### Dashboard Features
 - Policy overview with status indicators